World Water Summit 18

 It All Starts with WASH’ and other Rotary Action Groups are dependent on WASH to be successful in their communities and projects.
 You will hear from the panelists on the need to work together to have a greater and sustainable impact!

-moderator: Anne Marie Kimball, M.D.
+moderator: Ann Marie Kimball, M.D.
 Dept of Epidemiology, Univ of Washington

 panelist: